rastorius/white-belt-exam/notes.md

 * :D - Print O placement should be printed in the right format
 * :D - Print X winning should be printed in the right format
 * :D - Print O winning should be printed in the right format
-* :| - Print draw should be printed in the right format
+* :D - Print draw should be printed in the right format
+* :| - Game is on until win or draw
+    * :| - Game is not on when it is a draw

 * :( - 2 seconds between placements